vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 Note that we use **invOp** for the column containing the inverses of **op**.

-Note also that the **PC** turns to be an important registry when jumps are included in the set of possible instructions because jumps can modify the sequence of instructions that is executed.
+Note also that the **PC** turns to be an important registry when jumps are included in the set of possible instructions because jumps can modify the sequence of instructions that is executed also known as "the trace".

+Now, our polynomials are definitely not preprocessed, this is because the values of the table will not only depend on the program, but also on the free input values.
+Hence, we need to ensure that we are verifying the correct program.

 ### Proving the Execution of the "Correct Program"

-Up to now, we can prove that each instruction is correctly executed, but: **How do we prove that we are executing the correct set of instructions,that is to say, that we are executing the "correct program"?**
+Up to now, we can prove that each instruction is correctly executed, but, how do we prove that we are executing the correct set of instructions, that is to say, that we are executing the "correct program"?

-The solution seems obvious: Check that every executed instruction is some instruction in the program.

-But how do we do this in a succinct manner?
+The solution seems obvious: Check that every executed instruction is some instruction in the program, but how do we do this in a succinct manner?

 To do so, we have to provide **a codification for each instruction** and then we will check that the codification of the execution's instructions is included in the codification of the program's instructions.

-Consider that, for our constants, we want to use signed integers of 4 bits, as shown:
+Let's begin showing how to encode the constant values of our instructions.
+As a particular example, consider that we want to use signed integers of 4 bits (in the real machine, we will use an analogous 32 bits codification).
+The four bit codification is shown next:

 $$\begin{array}{|c|c|c|c|c|c|c|c|c|c|c|c|c|}
 \hline